 The best analogy I’ve heard was from Christoph Janz of the venture capital firm Nine Point Capital who described Multi-Channel Attribution analysis using a soccer game.
 It’s not about rewarding the player who scored the goal, but rather about crediting all the players that made passes prior to the goal.

-Giving 100% credit to the last touch point prior to the conversion negates the value of all other touch points.
+Giving 100% credit to the last touch point prior to the conversion negates the value of all the other touch points.
 Understanding the importance of each channel and its contribution to the conversion allows digital marketers to optimize their marketing efforts and ultimately improve their marketing ROI.

-As a digital marketer, it’s all about having granular actionable data from the services you’re using either proprietary or third party.
-Does the service provide the details that allow you to know if a customer was exposed to that service?
-Understanding not only the data the services provide, but if the service provides you data that can ID the user in one capacity or another is now the priority.
+As a digital marketer, it’s important to have granular actionable data from the services you’re using.
+You want to know all about the customer journey and not just the final touchpoint before they converted.
+Understanding not only the data provided by the services you use, but also if the service provides you data that can ID the user in one capacity or another should be a priority.

 Why is the data so important?
 It’s the classic chicken or egg scenario; you can’t have smart results without smart data.
 This puts intense pressure on the reporting of the services and the cohesion of the data being reconciled and reported.
 It’s not just about the data, but the relevance of the data in regards to the ability to pair visitors and customers throughout the funnel.

-Originally Posted: June 18th, 2015.
+Originally published: June 18th, 2015.